gswycf/SignLanguage/README.md

 # MixSignGraph: MixSignGraph: A Sign Sequence is Worth Mixed Graphs of Nodes

-An implementation of the paper: MixSignGraph: MixSignGraph: A Sign Sequence is Worth Mixed Graphs of Nodes. (neurIPS 2025) [[paper]]()
+An implementation of the paper: MixSignGraph: MixSignGraph: A Sign Sequence is Worth Mixed Graphs of Nodes. (neurIPS 2025) [[paper]](https://openreview.net/forum?id=YjZYMHvlRs)

+The code has not prepared yet.
+Please use with caution.

 ## Data Preparation